-An assessment of compliance against EPBC Act Approval (EPBC 2021/9002) for the reporting period between 23 February 2023 and 23 February 2024, is provided in Table 2 and Table 3 below.
-In accordance with the Annual Compliance Report Guidelines, Reporting under the Environment Protection and Biodiversity Act 1999 (DCCEEW, 2023), the compliance assessment presents a compliance status finding against each condition as 'compliant', 'non-compliant' or 'not applicable'.
+An assessment of compliance against EPBC Act Approval (EPBC 2021/9002) for the reporting period between 23 February 2024 and 23 February 2025, is provided in Table 2 and Table 3 below.
+In accordance with the 'Annual Compliance Report Guidelines, Commonwealth of Australia 2014', the compliance assessment presents a compliance status finding against each condition as 'compliant', 'non-compliant' or 'not applicable'.
 Comments are provided against conditions where required.